-Atami is a relatively small asteroid with an orbit that crosses the orbit of Mars.
+Atami is a large asteroid with an orbit that crosses the orbit of Mars.
 NASA JPL has not classified Atami as potentially hazardous because its orbit does not bring it close to Earth.

->

-> The rotation of Atami has been observed.
+The rotation of Atami has been observed.
 It completes a rotation on its axis every 27.45 days.

 Atami's orbit is 0.47 AU from Earth's orbit at its closest point.
 This means that there is an wide berth between this asteroid and Earth at all times.

 Orbital simulations conducted by NASA JPL's CNEOS do not show any close approaches to Earth.

 Atami's orbit is determined by observations dating back to Dec.
 1, 1929.
 It was last officially observed on Feb.
 4, 2020.
 The IAU Minor Planet Center records 2,222 observations used to determine its orbit.

 The position of Atami is indicated by a ◯ pink circle.
 Note that the object may not be in your current field of view.
 Use the controls below to adjust position, location, and time.